Elizabeth Farnsworth

-Elizabeth Farnsworth (born December 23, 1943) is a journalist, author, and filmmaker.
+Elizabeth Farnsworth (née Fink; born December 23, 1943) is a journalist, author, and filmmaker.
 She is a former foreign correspondent and former chief correspondent and principal substitute anchor of PBS NewsHour with Jim Lehrer.
 She has written two books, including a novella, Last Light, which was published by Flint Hills Publishing (March, 2024), and a memoir.
 Her 2008 documentary, The Judge and the General, (co-directed with Patricio Lanfranco), aired on television around the world, winning many awards.
 She has reported from Cambodia, Vietnam, Chile, Haiti, Iraq, and Iran, among other places.
 Having previously lived in Peru, Chile, Los Angeles, and Washington, D.C. for extended periods, she now lives in Berkeley, California, with her husband, Charles E. Farnsworth.
 They have two married children and six grandchildren.

 Early life and education

 Farnsworth was born Elizabeth Fink in Minneapolis, Minnesota, the daughter of Jane (Mills) Fink (1911- 1953) and H. Bernerd Fink (1909–1999), while her father was stationed at Wold–Chamberlain Naval Air Station during WW II (now known as Minneapolis–Saint Paul International Airport).
 From this union, she had one older sister, Marcia (Fink) Anderson (1937–2022).
 Shortly after Elizabeth's birth, the family moved (1944) back to Topeka, Kansas, where both her parents had been born and raised.
 Both of her parents are descended from easterners who came to Kansas as pioneers.
 Farnsworth's mother's great-grandparents were abolitionists.
 In 1953, when she was 9 years old, her mother died of cancer.
 Her father remarried in 1955 to a widow, Ruth (Garvey) Cochener, who had three children from her previous marriage.

 Farnsworth graduated from Topeka High School in 1961 and was inducted into the school's Hall of Fame in 1998.
 She attended Middlebury College, Middlebury, VT, where she graduated magna cum laude in 1965.
 She earned an M.A. in Latin American History from Stanford University in 1966.
 She received an honorary doctorate degree from Colby College (2002) and Washburn University (2021).